macaroni-os/subpop/docs/intro.rst

     hub.add("subs/pkgtools")

-Above, we specified ``subs/pkgtools``, which references a directory that is relative to the root of your Python project.
+Above, we specified ``subs/pkgtools``, which references a directory that is relative to the root of your Python project, and the subsystem will now be available at ``hub.pkgtools`` by default (you can use the ``name=`` keyword argument if you would like to change this name.)
 By calling ``hub.add``, we have added the plugin subsystem to the hub, and now the contents of ``foobar.py`` and ``oni.py`` can be used by extending our code as follows:

 .. code-block:: python